-The even-tempered and lovable curly-coated retriever looks like a cross between a poodle and Labrador but is a breed all its own.
+Curly-coated retrievers are a large sporting breed from England with floppy ears, athletic bodies, webbed feet for swimming, and a signature curly double coat.
+These even-tempered and lovable dogs look like a cross between a poodle and Labrador, but they're actually a breed all their own.
 Prized for being hardworking and loyal, these retrievers are recognizable by their dense, tight curls lying close to the body in a deep black or rich liver color.

-Originating in England in the 18th century, the curly-coated retriever—also referred to as a curly or CCR—is much more rare when compared to the other recognizable retrievers like the Labrador and golden retriever.
-However, their relative rarity isn’t a reflection on the breed’s suitability for life at home or in the field.
+Originating in England in the 18th century, the curly-coated retriever—also referred to as a curly or CCR—is rare when compared to other common types of retrievers like the Labrador or golden retriever.
+However, their popularity isn’t a reflection of the breed’s suitability for life at home or in the field.

 Like many other sporting dogs, the curly-coated retriever has seemingly endless energy to give when on the hunt or engaged in a task.
-These dogs were bred to retrieve game for hours on end under varying weather conditions.
-This history has given these dogs a deep drive and an admirable work ethic.
-At home, however, they’re a calm companion that settles down easily and is comfortable in the company of adults and children alike.
+These driven canines were bred to retrieve game for hours on end under varying weather conditions.
+This history has given these dogs an admirable work ethic, but at home, they’re calm companions that settle down easily and are comfortable with adults and children alike.

 Height: 25 to 27 inches (males); 23 to 25 inches (females)